browsermedia/browsercms/README.markdown

 ## Creating a new project

 * run bcmsi my_project
-* edit the file config/initializers/i18n.rb and set the default locale (at the moment only English and Spanish are available)
+* edit the file config/initializers/i18n.rb and set the default locale (at the moment only English, Spanish and German are available)
 * run rake db:migrate
 * start your server